dylanwebbc/fall-2025/syllabus.md

 There will be weekly lab assignments throughout the semester to help students learn to implement the concepts from lecture in R code.
 These will generally be assigned Tuesday mornings and due Sunday nights, and will be graded for correctness.
 If you miss the assignment deadline, you will have 24 hours to turn your work in late for partial credit; late assignments will receive a 30% deduction.
 Extensions can be granted under extenuating circumstances--please reach out to course staff to request an extension.

+## Lab Drop Policy

+Each student will have 1 lab dropped automatically--the lab with the lowest score will not count toward your final grade.

 ## Academic Honesty Policy

 Homework and projects must be completed independently, with the following exceptions: